-Peter Goodloe provides veteran counsel to his clients on health-related public policy issues.
+Peter Goodloe is a consulting attorney who provides veteran counsel on health-related public policy issues.
 Peter brings over 30 years of experience in the life sciences and public health fields, including 23 years of developing policy and legislation as an attorney for the U.S. House of Representatives.
 In the House, he was with the Office of Legislative Counsel for many years, and then was with the House Energy and Commerce Committee.
 In those roles, he has been deeply involved in developing policy and legislation relating to the Food and Drug Administration, the National Institutes of Health, the Centers for Disease Control and Prevention, the Drug Enforcement Administration, and other health-related agencies.
 He also is experienced with House and Senate procedural rules and their role in developing successful strategies for moving legislation through Congress.

 Peter entered private practice in 2009 and has provided counsel to a wide variety of pharmaceutical and medical device companies, as well as professional medical organizations.
 His projects for clients have involved analyzing and responding to regulatory issues, engaging in advocacy on Capitol Hill, and drafting legislation.
 His successes on behalf of clients have included advocating to ensure that patients have timely access to newly-approved treatments containing controlled substances; assisting a professional organization in supporting administrative changes to the Medicare physician fee schedule to increase reimbursements; ensuring that the Hatch Waxman regulations are correctly and fairly applied; safeguarding against changes to the 340B program that would alter the fundamental nature of the program; and supporting equitable application of the Medicaid additional rebate for new formulations to ensure that rare-disease patients have access to critical treatments.